malcata/yacv/README.md

 To include this just add the following or similar to your résumé tex file.

-%% my document class for CVs %%
+%% my document class for CVs %%<BR>
 \documentclass[en]{yacv}